How ABM Inventory Helps Choose the Best Supplier: A New Level of Procurement Automation in Retail

 Benefits of Automating Supplier Selection

-The functionality is designed for categories where supply directly impacts business results — for example, pharmacy and fresh retail.
-In such segments, a delay or an error in choosing a supplier can lead to out-of-stock items, product waste, or lost customers.
+The functionality is designed for categories where supply performance directly impacts results — such as pharmacy and fresh retail.
+In these segments, profit margins are typically low, so even a small difference in purchase price can significantly affect profitability.
+That’s why supplier selection should be driven by data rather than intuition — to ensure stable supply and secure the most favorable purchasing conditions.
+A delay or error in choosing a supplier can lead to stockouts, write-offs, or lost customers.

 For pharmacies: